-Here at the Koehler Center, we know and understand that having to prepare to maintain instructional continuity is not an easy task.
+We know and understand that moving from face-to-face to online instruction is not an easy task.
 Furthermore, we know the process can create anxiety over a large number of intertwined factors, such as the quality of your course, ensuring you reach every student, technical skills you may need, and the biggest one of all—time.
-We have gathered the information below to help answer questions and provide guidance on ways to adapt your instructional delivery and student assessment methods.
+We have gathered the information below to help answer questions and provide guidance on ways to adapt your instructional delivery and student assessment methods to the online environment.

-How do I move my face-to-face class sessions to a remote format?
+How do I transition my face-to-face class sessions to an online format?

 Questions to think through: